alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 People call academia an ivory tower, but if anything it's an ivory spire.
 The top high schoolers are average undergrads.
 The top undergrads are average graduate students.
-The top graduate students are average professors, and then some get a tenure-track job and some don't.
+The top graduate students are average professors.
+Some get a tenure-track job and some don't.
 The ones who do need to prove they deserve tenure.
-Everyone competes for grant money to fund the next wave of grad students.
+Meanwhile, everyone competes for grant money to fund the next wave of grad students.
 It keeps going.
 There is no top to the spire, because the people who make it high enough have become so enlightened that they recognize the top *doesn't actually exist.* It's an